-The Schipperke is simply adorable with its bright eyes, foxy-looking face and curious personality.
+The schipperke is a small dog breed developed in Belgium to be a barge watchdog.
+It's known for its simply adorable bright eyes, foxy-looking face with alert pricked ears, and square body.
 These mischievous little rascals are extra busy, always wanting to be part of the action.
-Schipperkes are full of energy and lots of fun to be around.
-The curious, adventurous Schipperke is a known escape artist, and should never be trusted off leash.
-A fenced yard is a must, and fences should be well kept with no small holes to escape through.
+Schipperkes are full of energy and are lots of fun to be around.

 Characteristics of the Schipperke

 Schipperkes might get along with other family pets if raised with them, but some might not want to be friends with strange pets.
 Schipperkes are born to chase, so they are not safe around small pets like hamsters, rabbits, and birds, and some might bother the family cat.
 Excellent watchdogs, schipperkes are naturally suspicious of strangers and protective of their home territory.

 The feisty and fun schipperke has been known in Belgium since medieval times.
 Though the schipperke is sometimes described as a spitz because of its appearance, it actually the descendant of the now-extinct black sheepdog, called the Leauvenaar (from which the Belgian sheepdog also descends).

 The quintessential boat dog, schipperkes worked on and around ships and barges, keeping the rat populations down and acting as watchdogs.
 In fact, their name, “schipperke,” means “little captain” in Flemish.
 Today, schipperkes are still known for their love of boats and water.
 Although the proper pronunciation of the breed’s name is “SHEEP-er-ker,” you might more commonly hear it pronounced “SKIP-er-kee,” especially in the United States.